trickerer01/Ruxx/README.md

 If any problem occurs it will yield some info unless it's an unexpected fatal error.
 Ruxx is able to resolve most non-fatal networking errors and IO mishaps, including dropped searches (search overload), non-matching e-tags, file size mismatch, malformed packets, etc.
 - **W1**: a minor problem, more of the info
 - **W2**: a problem which is going to be fixed, but there is no guarantee it won't occur again
-- **W3**: a rather serious problem, Ruxx will attempt to fix it, but it may be not enough, may lead to an error down the line
+- **W3**: a rather serious problem, Ruxx will attempt to fix it, but it may be not enough, may lead to an error down the road
 - **ERROR**: if you see this the download process may fail, Ruxx can only retry the failed action, in most cases that's enough

 ### Technical info